Mutual Broadcasting System: Consolidation, streamlining and dissolution

 In early 1999, Westwood One announced that it would retire the Mutual name and end newscast production, with CNN Radio, CBS or Fox News Radio offered as replacements to affiliates.
 The majority of NBC Radio's remaining services would also cease outside of morning drive hours.
 In addition to producing NBC, CBS and Mutual newscasts and distributing CNN content, Westwood One also began distributing Fox News; as a result, the company was marketing five different newscast brands in what one company representative called "wasteful".
-A former staffer for Mutual's news service described the end: "Official time of Mutual Radio's death was Midnight 4/17/99.
+A former staffer for Mutual's news service described the end of the network: "Official time of Mutual Radio's death was Midnight 4/17/99.
 No tribute, no mention it was the last newscast ... it just died."
 The closure of Mutual News resulted in 12 staffers being dismissed from CBS Radio News, which itself underwent a recent series of cutbacks involving on-air talent.